Work Preservation Fund, Inc.

 Agencies

-• had their contractor license suspended during the course of the project;
+• had a suspension of their license during the project

-• violated the Subletting and Subcontracting Fair Practices Act.
+• violated the Subletting & Subcontracting Fair Practices Act

 The California Labor Code 1773.3 (below) requires an awarding agency to alert the Dept. of Industrial Relations of most public works projects.
 You can use the link provided to register the project.